Yeah, try the food. It's one of the best in Latin America.

 Ica to Arequipa (overnight bus) - 3 days

 Arequipa to Cusco (overnight bus) - 3 days

-Cusco to Olltaytambo (2 hours by bus) - 2 days almost 6 years ago
+Cusco to Olltaytambo (2 hours by bus) - 2 days about 6 years ago